 To allow sensors to be paired, a Concentrator must first be put into pairing mode.
 To do this, press the "Manage Sensors" button at the top-left of the screen.
 This will bring up the Manage Sensors window.
 Pairing must be turned on by operating the slider as shown in Figure 5.
 Note that a Concentrator will only accept pairing requests from sensors while this screen is shown and the "Allow Pairing" slider is on.
 Any sensors to be paired must be brought close to the Concentrator, and turned on.
-Press and hold the "Pairing" button on the sensor unit until the sensor screen shows "Pair?N/Y".
-With that message showing, press the sensor "Power On/Off" to confirm pairing mode, at which point the screen will show "Pairing".
+Press and hold the "Pairing" button on the sensor unit until the

 The pairing process can take a couple of minutes, longer if there is more than one sensor to be paired.
 If a sensor sees a Concentrator that is not in pairing mode, it will momentarily show the message "CPair?" to remind the engineer to double-check the concentrator's setting.
-As a sensor is paired, the sensor's screen will revert to normal, and the serial number will show on the Concentrator's screen beneath the "Allow pairing" message.
+As a sensor is paired, the sensor's screen will revert to normal, and the serial number will show on the Concentrator's screen beside the "Allow pairing" message.
 Once all the desired sensors are paired, close the window by tapping on "Done" or outside of the window.
+Note that the "Allow pairing" switch automatically turns off when you leave the screen.